-I think the saying is true that if you didn’t log it in Strava, did it really happen?
+I think the saying is true: Did it really happen if you didn’t log it in Strava?

 Fortunately, Garmin has made it easy to sync your activity with your Strava account by using the Garmin Connect app or their browser webpage.
 But what do you do when your Garmin isn’t syncing with Strava or vice-versa?

 These two powerhouse names in the fitness industry are used by many people worldwide to log exercise and monitor basic health metrics.

 Overall, the syncing process between the two is relatively straightforward, but what happens if you find that Garmin isn’t syncing with Strava despite logging your workouts as you would normally?